test-coverage-enforce-bot/siddhi-execution-unique/docs/api/latest.md

 ### timeLengthBatch *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#window">(Window)</a>*

 <p style="word-wrap: break-word">This is a batch (tumbling) time length window that is updated with the latest events based on a unique key parameter.
-The window will tumble upon elapse of the time window or when length number of unique events arrived.
+The window will tumble upon elapse of the time window or when length number of unique events have arrived.
 If a new event that arrives within the window period has a value for the key parameter which matches that of an existing event, the existing event expires and it is replaced by the later event. </p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```